-But despite the fame garnered for his frequent horror and sci-fi film roles—he’d even appear as Grand Moff Tarkin in Star Wars (1977)—Cushing expertly crafted non horror characters in comedies and dramas, including Shakespeare (!!), on stage and screen for over two decades before making his horror film debut in 1957’s The Curse of Frankenstein.
+Despite the fame garnered for his frequent horror and sci-fi film roles—Peter even appeared as Grand Moff Tarkin in Star Wars (1977)—Cushing expertly crafted non horror characters in comedies and dramas on stage and screen for over two decades before making his horror film debut in 1957’s The Curse of Frankenstein.

-Off screen, Peter Cushing couldn’t have been more different from the characters he became so associated with on screen.
 A man of great humor, Peter never lost his passion for the interests of his youth.
-He was an artist, and relied on his great painting talents to get his family through the financially insecure periods that frequented much of his acting career.
+Peter was an artist, and relied on his great painting talents to get his family through the financially insecure periods that frequented much of his acting career.
 A gentle-hearted soul, Peter was a vegetarian with a fear of the dark.
 And above all else, Peter was a spiritual man with an extraordinary love for his wife Helen.

-Here are a few things about Peter Cushing you didn’t know:
+As we celebrate him this month, here are a few things about Peter Cushing, the Gentleman of Horror, you didn’t know:

 His Mother Wanted a Daughter, His Dad Wanted a Mathematician

 Peter Cushing was born in Kenley, Surrey, England, on May 26, 1913.
 At birth, Peter disappointed his mother, who, already having a son—Peter’s older brother David—really wanted a daughter.
-Peter would spend the first few years of his life with long blond tresses, wearing feminine attire, before his dad, as Peter writes in his autobiography [aff. link],
+Peter spent the first few years of his life with long blond tresses and wearing feminine attire, before his father, as Peter writes in his autobiography [aff. link]:

 “…exerted his gentle authority and insisted upon a change of attire more in keeping with my sex and also a haircut.”

 At an early age, young Peter showed an interest and talent for the arts, in everything from acting to painting.
-To the great disappointment of his father, Peter was not interested in academics.
-I love this quote from Peter’s autobiography that drives home his great humor and disinterest in traditional schooling during his youth:
+To the great disappointment of his father, Peter was not interested in academics:

 “By no stretch of the imagination could I be called a good or attentive student.
 Anything that didn’t interest me had no chance even of going in one ear, let alone coming out of the other.
 Even that passage was denied it.
 But I’ve always had an inquiring mind, pestering ‘grown-ups’ with questions, some of which were impossible to answer.”

 Older brother David helped Peter with his math homework, the only reason, Peter insisted, it ever got done.
-His innate honestly, a trait apparent even from these early days, led Peter to make note to his teachers when David helped out, and Peter would write “helped” next to each problem David assisted him with!
+His innate honestly, a trait apparent even from these early days, led Peter to make note to his teachers whenever David helped out: Peter would write “helped” next to each problem David assisted him with.

-Young Peter was also a natural athlete, and, by secondary school, in addition to painting the sets for school plays and earning the lead in nearly every production, he was also a star rugby player and swimmer.
+Young Peter was also a natural athlete.
+By secondary school, in addition to painting the sets for school plays and earning the lead in nearly every production, he was also a star rugby player and swimmer.
 These interests and skills led Peter’s father to deem him “hopeless” when the time came for Peter to seek employment after school: